 6. Clove Oil

 Clove is similar in many ways to eucalyptus.
 Mercola.com states, “The oil of clove buds is known for its antimicrobial, antifungal, antiseptic, antiviral, aphrodisiac, and stimulant properties.”
 Chinese culture has been using clove for more than 2,000 years.
-Today, it is used for dental care, skin afflictions, acne, candida, skin repellant, massage lotions, digestive agent, seasonings and more.
+Today, it is used for dental care, skin afflictions, acne, candida, skin repellent, massage lotions, digestive agent and more.
 When treating your allergy symptoms though, you might be interested in knowing that cloves have nearly 30 times more antioxidants than blueberries.
 This will help to protect your body from harmful bacteria and viruses.

 Some have called clove a “protective” herb.
 You will find it in oil blends specifically intended for healing and preventative healthcare.
 Because clove is a gentler oil than eucalyptus, incorporating it into toiletries is a bit easier.
 You can add clove to deodorant, toothpaste, and face or body wash.